myfriendclay/clayCoin/README.md

 ### Backend

-1. Navigate to `/backend` directory.
-Temporary annoying thing: You will want to add a `.env` file to the root directory and include `DEFAULT_PORT=3001` so that everything is hooked up properly (currently working on getting this to be less janky :)).
+1. Navigate to `/backend` directory

 2. Build the Docker image for the backend:
 ```